FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/1_single_cooker_process_chain.md

     gantt_chart_start_date=start_date,
 )
 ```

+## Simulation Results

+### Production Plan
-In the following figures {numref}`cooking-example-single-gantt-chart-source` to {numref}`cooking-example-single-gantt-chart-sink` show the activity of the production system during the simulation.
+In the following {numref}`cooking-example-single-gantt-chart-source` to {numref}`cooking-example-single-gantt-chart-sink` show the activity of the production system during the simulation. {numref}`cooking-example-single-gantt-chart-source` shows the activity of the source and its output stream.
+It is assumed that all necessary raw materials available at the start time of the simulation.

 :::{figure-md} cooking-example-single-gantt-chart-source
 <img src="./figures/1_tutorial/gantt_chart_source.png">